polluks/Ghosts/Releases/readme.txt

 Type LOAD"*",8,1
 When your C128 has finished loading, type RUN

+If you wish to play the game in 80 columns, which is supported type this in BASIC:

+10 GRAPHIC 5
+RUN

+And now load the game.

 This version makes use of the extended memory of the Commodore 128.

 Mega65: